 This ghost town is located in Granite County, Montana, with 134 acres.
 The town’s coordinates are 46°49′31″N 113°20′20″W.

 Bannock provided gold, land, fortune, and more.
 In 1862, gold was discovered along the corners of Willard’s creek in the infamous Lous and Clark expedition.
 This became one of the first mile claims of gold in Montana.
 The town achieved a population of over 3000 in only a few months.
 From merchants to service providers, the area was gold-oriented.

 Bannack state park is located in Montana’s southwestern region, Exit #59 on I-15 south of Dillon, Drive 17 miles west on Highway 278.
 The location coordinates are 45°09′40″N 112°59′44″W.

 Approximately $500,000 in gold was being extracted at the time; currently, this being the equivalent of $12.9 million today, this town had tremendous potential.
 It came to have a bowling alley, drug stores, courthouses, and hotels.

 The first ladies to arrive at the town of Bannack came intending to deprive the miners of the gold money, giving the city the monopoly with brothels.
 They are prevalent for their law approach.
 Nobody was immune to it; in 1864, the citizens hung the sheriff and two of his deputies because they were involved as leaders of a crime.

 Everything arrived at the town by horse, increasing the prices in general.
-This town was founded on gold-related matters, and when the gold dried out, so did the people.
+This town was founded on gold-related matters, and so did the people when the gold dried out.
 By 1938, Bannack was registered as a ghost town.